14 min read

 What charging is like in late 2025

-This isn't my first long road trip in an EV, but some of the challenges I had in that first trip appeared here.
+This isn't my first long road trip in an EV, but some of the challenges I had in that first trip happened here.
 About half of the Electrify America stops had at least one broken charger.
 Few of the chargers delivered close to the 200kW max recharge rate of the Buzz, but that was probably due to VW's battery limits in winter conditions.

 I generally started each day like this:

-• Pick a city about 800 miles away and run it on the VW nav
+• Pick a city about 700 miles away and run it on the VW nav

 • Check the list for anything that looks suspect or slow

-• Load up apps for each charger's network listed to make sure they're in operation and not busy
+• Load up apps for each charger's network listed to make sure they're in operation

 • Use Tesla's app find a charger for any spots that didn't have high speed charging options